Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 • Non-Lucrative Residence Visa: Those with sufficient financial means to support themselves and their dependents while residing in Spain can apply for this visa for immigration purposes.
 Upon arrival, a residence permit valid for two years can be pursued.

-• Spain Golden Visa: Through an investment in real estate meeting specified criteria, individuals can obtain residency in Spain under this program.
+• Spain Golden Visa: Through an investment in real estate meeting specified criteria, individuals can obtain Spanish citizenship under this program.

 • Spain Entrepreneur Visa: Entrepreneurs seeking to invest in Spain can avail themselves of this visa option.